Oxfam Shop City Farm fruit Olden Garden

 ----------------------------------------------------------------------------------------------------------------------

-From U3A National Office: We are often asked to publicise research studies and trials to our members.
-Where we do so it is because we believe it may be of interest to you and we are not endorsing or promoting the research study in any way.
-U3A has not undertaken any checks or due diligence on the relevant department or the study and accepts no liability whatsoever if you decide to agree to participate.
-If you choose to take part in any study you do so at your own risk and in your own capacity (and not as member of U3A).
+From u3a National Office: We are often asked to publicise research studies and trials to our members.
+Where we do so it is because we believe it may be of interest to you and we are not endorsing or promoting the research study in any way. u3a has not undertaken any checks or due diligence on the relevant department or the study and accepts no liability whatsoever if you decide to agree to participate.
+If you choose to take part in any study you do so at your own risk and in your own capacity (and not as a member of u3a).
 You should make sure that you understand all the risks associated with any study before you sign up and ensure that you understand the time commitment, any restrictions and possible side effects.
 You should also ensure that you will be insured as part of the study.

 site designed by Gill Hopkins